INDA BLATCH-GEIB (RESIDENT COSTUME DESIGNER)

 Brielle Mcgrew is a Cleveland Native who has worked in wardrobe since 2011.
 She is a proud alumnus of the CMSD All City Art’s program and is now the wardrobe supervisor for the program.
 Brielle is currently the resident wardrobe supervisor for Karamu House and the wardrobe assistant for Cleveland Public Theatre.
 Brielle has also worked in entertainment costuming at Walt Disney World as the costumer for the Star Wars franchise.
 She has also done wardrobe for the Cleveland Institute of Opera, Dobama Theatre, Apollo Fire, Playhouse Square and many more.
 She is a self-taught MUA and has designed wigs for Karamu House’s Greenwood: An American Dream Destroyed and was wig tech for Cleveland Play House’s American Mariachi.
 In addition, Brielle has costume designed for the short film Ancestors and for Karamu’s arts education programs.

-Donna began working as a House Manager for Cleveland Public Theatre in 2007 during AtTENtion Span: A Festival of 10-Minute Plays.
+Donna’s first season working at Cleveland Public Theatre began in 2007 with At-TEN-tion Span: A Festival of 10-Minute Plays.
 As Senior House Manager, she is responsible for the training of new House Management staff and managing Front of House logistics.
-Donna also worked as dramaturg on CPT’s 2014 production of The Drowning Girls and both her daughter Ivy and her husband Brian have appeared as artists in a variety of CPT performances.
+Donna also worked as dramaturg on CPT’s 2014 production of The Drowning Girls and currently works as a costume technician for local productions, including Gypsy, Matilda, and Something Rotton at Beck Center for the Arts as well as Black Nativity and Greenwood: An American Dream Destroyed at Karamu House.
 Donna is a graduate of CSU with a BS in Anthropology.